 The world of football has become more and more commercialised, and clubs are now starting to amass a ridiculous amount of official sponsors and partners.

 It is now common for teams to have official tyre partners, medical supply partners, and so on.
-With such a long list of associated brands, it is not surprising that some of them are just downright odd.
+With such a long list of associated brands, it is not surprising that some of them are just downright weird.

 Here are some of the best.

 Spurs unveiling Dulux as their official paint supplier earlier today was strange enough, but the company's Twitter account soon absolutely going to town on the Premier League club's failings in recent years brought the thing to a whole other level.

 Responding to tweets from rival supporters, they would slag off Spurs' centre backs and their lack of trophies.

 Unsurprisingly, the tweets were quickly deleted.
 All in a days work.